NASCAR All-Star Race: Format history

-The twelve race winners from the 1984 season participated in the inaugural running of The Winston at Charlotte Motor Speedway.
+The twelve race winners from the 1984 season participated in the inaugural running of the Winston at Charlotte Motor Speedway.
 The race was 70 laps with one pit stop required.
 It was held the day before the Coca-Cola World 600.
 A $10,000 bonus was paid to the leader of Lap 20 for leading that lap.
 Terry Labonte won that bonus.

 From its first year, the unique moniker "The Winston" was adopted by sponsor R. J. Reynolds.
 Rather than referring to the event as a traditional "All star" race, no generic reference was included in the title.
 Due to limitations on television tobacco advertising, other races which involved tobacco title sponsorship utilized generic names on network television.
 For example, on ABC, the Winston 500 was called the "Talladega 500" and the Marlboro 500 was called the "Michigan 500."
 Without a generic alternative, television and other media were forced to acknowledge Winston as the title sponsor, effectively skirting, and pushing the limits of tobacco advertising regulation.
-The event is however referred as "The All-Star" in NASCAR Thunder 2003 and NASCAR Thunder 2004, EA Sports' games based on the last seasons of Winston title sponsorship.
+The event is, however, referred to as "The All-Star" in NASCAR Thunder 2003 and NASCAR Thunder 2004, EA Sports' games based on the last seasons of Winston title sponsorship.
 By 2004, Nextel used the "All-Star" name in the event, which NASCAR has since adopted.

 The race moved to Atlanta International Raceway in 1986, with a 200 kilometer format of 83 laps (126.326 miles) on Mother's Day, a day typically avoided on the NASCAR calendar.
 Like its previous counterpart, green flag pit stops were mandatory, and only winners from the 1985 season were eligible.
-Only nine different drivers won a race in 1985, so the highest placed non-winner in final 1985 points, Geoffrey Bodine, was added to the field for an even 10 cars.
+Only nine different drivers won a race in 1985, so the highest placed non-winner in final 1985 points, Geoff Bodine, was added to the field for an even 10 cars.
 A 100-lap (152.2 miles) consolation race for the rest of the drivers, the Atlanta Invitational was held the same day.
 It featured only thirteen participants, and was won by Benny Parsons.
-A lackluster crowd of only 18,500 attended the second edition of The Winston, with only twenty-three cars racing in the two races combined.
+A lackluster crowd of only 18,500 attended the second edition of the Winston, with only twenty-three cars racing in the two races combined.